AumPauskar/blog/README.md

 - Open the GitHub actions tab in the actions tab and you'll see three options
 - Use "Create New Hugo Post" option in the webpage.
 - The action would ask about the file's root folder (within content/posts) and file's name (you have to add without the `.md` extension).
+    - For example if you need to recreate the `python/python_oops`.
+In the root folder **python** and in the file name **python_oops** without the `.md` extension.
+Even file name can be file name with whitespaces or capitalization will be accepted since this will be reflected in the file title and not in the filename.
+Whitespaces with be replaced by a `-` and actions with automatically convert the filename to lowercase.
 ![creating a new post github actions](https://raw.githubusercontent.com/AumPauskar/repo-media/8521e3544e2ec012bc35482ae009a64e1b2055cd/blog/creating_new_file.png)
 - After the creation of the new page ensure that you fill in the following details
     - `tags = [""]` will contain the tags which will help the user in searching for the required document.
 If multiple tags are required in the file then tags may be seperated by a comma `,` like the following `tags = ["python", "oops", "programming"]`